amit-hkust/my_site_online/content/_index.md

 <p></p>
 <details><summary>Abstract</summary>
 <div class=conference>
-Borrowers may overestimate or underestimate their creditworthiness in the absence of precise signals.
-Credit reports, which contain such signals, became easily accessible for consumers in 2005 for the entire U.S., while it was already the case in seven states.
-A difference-in-differences strategy employing this easier access to credit reports shows that pool quality of mortgage applicants improved as a result---approvals increased and subsequent delinquencies decreased.
-These findings are consistent with a mechanism where over-estimators exit and under-estimators enter the applicant pool, because easier access to credit reports reduces misestimation of own creditworthiness.
+Borrowers may misestimate their probability of mortgage approval in the absence of precise signals.
+Credit reports, which contain signals of creditworthiness, became easily accessible for consumers in 2005 for the entire U.S., while it was already the case in seven states.
+A difference-in-differences strategy employing this change shows that pool quality of mortgage applicants improved as a result---approvals increased and subsequent delinquencies decreased.
+These findings are consistent with a mechanism where over-estimators exit and under-estimators enter the applicant pool, because easier access to credit reports reduces misestimation of one’s own probability of mortgage approval.
 Additional findings rule out supply-driven explanations.
 </div>
 </details>